ianboucher/advanced-software-design/week2/design-exercise/README.md

 #### Reflection:
 After consideration of allowing for users creating their own statuses, rather than restricting them to a predifined list, I decided to abandon the idea since I lost too much time on figuring out how to retain some type-safety and adhere to the representable/valid principle.
 Some of this pain was caused by the initial decision to represent done/not-done as a boolean and providing a method called "toggleComplete".

-In hindsight, I can see that forcing the user to provide an `ownerId` to the `TaskService.getAll()` method as this assumes that the user will only ever want to get tasks that belong to a single list.
+In hindsight, I can see that forcing the user to provide an `ownerId` to the `TaskService.getAll()` method was a poor choice as this assumes that the user will only ever want to get tasks that belong to a single list.

 ### Version 3